qomarullah/goflow/README.md

 #### Synopsis

-GoFlow is platform for building custom ordering flow based on predefined format JSON
+GoFlow is platform for build custom ordering flow based on predefined format JSON

 #### What Already and Not Yet
  1. Read and parse JSON from file => done